 It was then in the period 1919-1920 that Famous Players-Lasky Corporation began buying theatres.
 Among those the company asked for help in this process was S. A. Lynch, who already owned considerable stock in Famous Players-Lasky Corporation.
 S. A. Lynch convinced Famous Players-Lasky Corporation to form a new company, Southern Enterprises Inc., whose purpose was not only to take over Mr. Lynch's own theatres, but to acquire theatres throughout the South through whatever means necessary.
 In 1922 Famous Players-Lasky paid the loan it taken from S. A. Lynch to finance Southern Enterprises Inc. and bought out his shares in the company, making them sole owners of the theatre chain.
 In 1919 and 1920 Famous Players-Lasky Corporation would also gain controlling interest in the Rialto and Rivoli in New York City and Graumann's Million Dollar Theatre in Los Angeles, as well as a half interest in the New England Theatres chain and a share of Saenger Amusement Company in New Orleans.
 Famous Players-Lasky Corporation would gain total control of a Canadian theatre chain, renamed Famous Players Theatres (Canada).
 It was in 1926 that Famous Players-Lasky acquired the Balaban & Katz theatre chain.
 (Note: the picture is the Brooklyn Paramount circa 1948)

 As early as 1921 Famous Players-Lasky Corporation was the most powerful company in the motion picture industry.
-It should not come as a surprise then that the Federal Trade Commission on 30 August 1921 charged the company with restraint of trade due to the practice of block booking and also charged used theatre acquisition as a means of forcing theatre operators into accepting block booking deals.
+It should not come as a surprise then that the Federal Trade Commission on 30 August 1921 charged the company with restraint of trade due to the practice of block booking and also charged that it used theatre acquisition as a means of forcing theatre operators into accepting block booking deals.
 The FTC described Famous Players-Lasky Corporation as "...largest concern in the motion picture industry and the biggest theater owner in the world."
 In 1927 the FTC concluded that block booking was an unfair practice.
 It issued a cease and desist order to Famous Players-Lasky Corporation with regards to block booking and ordered the company to reform its policies regarding theatre acquisition.
 In the end Famous Players-Lasky Corporation did not comply with the FTC's orders, an action that would eventually lead to the Federal government taking further action against Paramount.

 It was in 1927 that Famous Players-Lasky would finally incorporate "Paramount" into its name.
 That year the company was formally renamed "Paramount-Famous-Lasky."
 Three years later it would be renamed the Paramount-Publix Corporation (Publix Corporation was the name of the company's theatre chain).
 It was easily the most successful studio in the United States, if not the world.
 Many of the most successful films of the Silent Era were made by Paramount, including The Sheik (1921), Blood and Sand (1922), The Ten Commandments (1923), Beau Geste (1926), and Wings (1927).
 The company had virtually invented the concept of the "movie star" and many of the biggest names of the day had worked for Paramount at some point in their careers, including Mary Pickford, Lillian Gish, Gloria Swanson, Rudolph Valentino, Douglas Fairbanks, John Barrymore, Clara Bow, Ronald Colman, and Gary Cooper.
 Some of the best known directors had worked for Paramount as well, including Cecille B. DeMille, William Wellman, Erich von Stroheim, and Ernst Lubitsch.

-Unfortunately, Paramount's fortunes would change due to the Great Depression and the coming of sound to film. on 29 October 1929 the United States stock market collapsed.
+Unfortunately, Paramount's fortunes would change due to the Great Depression and the coming of sound to film.
+On 29 October 1929 the United States stock market collapsed.
 This was disastrous for Paramount, who in the coming years would lose money due to a stock redemption arrangement with theatres, by which Paramount had to pay the full original price for stocks that were now worth much less.
-This was complicated by the fact that theatre attendance dropped in the early Twenties.
+This was complicated by the fact that theatre attendance dropped in the early Thirties.
 As more and more people became unemployed, more and more people could not afford to go to the movies.
 Worse yet, in order to compete with the other studios, Paramount had to make the conversion to sound in both its studios and theatres.
 Conversion to sound was extremely costly.
 Despite seeing successes at the box office (such as Mae West's early films), Paramount continued to lose money and in 1933 was forced to declare bankruptcy.

 In the wake of the bankruptcy Paramount was reorganised.
 A board of directors headed by John Hertz (founder of Yellow Cab) and Otto Kahn (banker and philanthropist).
 In 1935 Paramount-Publix Corporation was given the name by which it is now known--Paramount Pictures Inc. Adolph Zukor became chairman of the board of the company .
 Amazingly, even while in receivership Paramount was able to make films that are today regarded as classics.
 Dr. Jekyll and Mr. Hyde (1931), A Farewell to Arms (1932), Duck Soup (1933), She Done Him Wrong (1933), and The Lives of a Bengal Lancer (1935) were all made during this period.
 The studio would continue to produce classic films once it was out of receivership.
 Indeed, the late Thirties and the Forties could be considered Paramount's best period.
 Such films as Road to Singapore (1940), The Lady Eve (1941), Sullivan's Travels (1941), Holiday Inn (1942), Double Indemnity (1944), The Lost Weekend (1945), The Strange Love of Martha Ivers (1946), and Samson and Delilah (1949) were released during this era.